smoke8714522/electron-react-app/README.md

 ## Lint : Development

-To lint application source code using ESLint via this command :
+To lint your application’s source code with ESLint, run this:

 ```bash
 yarn lint